-Working together to create opportunities for growth, work, and involvement.
+Working together to create opportunities for growth, connection and participation, shaping a city where people belong and thrive.

 3.1 Diverse local economy

 We leverage our city's connections, to attract investment, foster innovation, and create thriving precincts that generate future jobs.